solottaviani-unsam/labo2-estadistica-futbol/README.md

 # labo2-estadistica-futbol

-to visualice the proyect run streamlit run controller.py
+to visualice the proyect run in your terminal

+`streamlit run controller.py`